mjczone/sswc/README.md

 You can use 'sswc' to install your Host class library as a Windows Service.

-To install the windows service, use:
+To install as a windows service, use:

 ```
 sswc .\MyProject\bin\Debug\MyProject.dll /type=MyProject.MyHost /port=8081 /install /serviceName="MyProject_Host" /serviceDisplayName="MyProject Host" /serviceDescription="API for MyProject served on port 8081"